ablock25/Python-Grad-Work/README.md

 # Python-Grad-Work
-Grad school work done using Python.
+Entry-Level programming from grad school classes using Python.

-print("Hello World")

-#Easy enough!